Appearance

 - Standard API keys (

-ak-) for delegated access to a specific AI agent or third-party service, with explicit scopes
+ak-) for delegated access to a specific AI agent, CLI workflow, or third-party service, with explicit scopes.

 text